 A rule regulating the conduct of a sexually violent person on supervised release satisfies the procedural due process requirement of adequate notice if it is sufficiently precise for the probationer to know what conduct is required or prohibited.
 State v.
 Burris, 2004 WI 91, 273 Wis.
 2d 294, 682 N.W.2d 812, 00-1425.

 Under sub.
 (6m) [formerly s.
-980.06 (2) (d)], a circuit court must determine whether any rule or condition of release has been violated to whether the safety of other required to available and the safety of the safety of the result court is not required to available and the safety of others requires revocation.
-A circuit court is not required to expressly consider alter-natives to revocation before revoking a sexually violent person's supervised release when the court determines that the safety of the public requires the person's commit-ment to a secure facility.
+980.06 (2) (d)], a circuit court must determine whether any rule or condition of release has been violated or whether the safety of others requires revocation.
+A circuit court is not required to expressly consider alternatives to revocation before revoking a sexually violent person's supervised release when the court determines that the safety of the public requires the person's commitment to a secure facility.
 State v.
 Burris, 2004 WI 91, 273 Wis.
 2d 294, 682 N.W.2d 812, 00-1425.

 The sufficiency of evidence standard of review applies when reviewing a circuit court's order denying a petition for supervised release under sub.
 (4).
 The test for the sufficiency of the evidence to support the order is not whether a reviewing court is convinced by clear and convincing evidence that a person's petition for supervised release should be denied, but whether a circuit court, acting reasonably, could be so convinced by evidence it has a right to believe and accept as true.
 State v.
+Brown,

-Brown, 05 WI 29, 279 Wis.
+05 WI 29, 279 Wis.
 2d 102, 693 N.W.2d 715, 03-1419.
 Sub.
-(4) (cg) unambiguously places the burden of proof with the committed indi-2005 WI 29 vidual.
+(4) (cg) unambiguously places the burden of proof with the committed individual.
 The appropriate burden of persuasion is clear and convincing evidence.
 This allocation does not violate the guarantees of due process and equal protection in the Wisconsin and United States Constitutions.
 State v.
 West, 2011 WI 83, 336 Wis.
 2d 578, 800 N.W.2d 929, 09-1579